drethedevjs/park-bot/ReadMe.md

 # Air Garage ParkBot Challenge
+# Introduction
+A company that I was interviewing with asked me to create this as a coding challenge.
+The challenge can be viewed below.

 ## Instructions to Run

 1. Go to [this site](https://dotnet.microsoft.com/en-us/download) and download the .NET SDK.
 I used .NET Core 3.1 but you should be able to use anything after that.
 [This video](https://www.youtube.com/watch?v=CDuUQNU7hWM) is a good resource to learn how if you prefer a walk-through video.
 To check if it worked, go inside your terminal and type `dotnet --version`.
 You should see the version installed if it worked.